 5. Step up the exercise

 I walk 5kms most mornings, but sit on my butt for the rest of the day – which equals zero incidental exercise.
-10,000 steps a day, or 70,000 a week.
+I need to move more.
+The goal is 10,000 steps a day, or 70,000 a week.

 6. Plan ahead and track the change

-Knowing that I’m creative with excuses, have difficulty saying no, and total crap with boundaries, planning ahead is vital. using recipes from my cookbooks, I have a list of all midweek meals this week, and also a plan for lunches and breakfast.
+Knowing that I’m creative with excuses, have difficulty saying no, and am total crap with boundaries, planning ahead is vital.
+Using recipes from my cookbooks, I have a list of all midweek meals this week, and also a plan for lunches and breakfast.